 Prioritize features based on what people want.

-Built-in social element that allows you to share updates with your users and customers, so they can see what's next for the product.
+Built-in social element that allows you to share and announce updates with your users, so they can see what's next for the product.

 Sign up for Grabee now to get started with your public roadmap, product management, and user feedback.

 Our final advice is that you should aim to turn your public product roadmap into a living, breathing document of your company's plans.